Anmolvaish0708/Blog-context-2/README.md

 3. Run the app
 npm start

-🙌 Author
+✍️ Author
-Anmol Pandey
+Made with ❤️ by Anmol Pandey
-🔗 LinkedIn | 💻 Passionate React Developer

-📄 License
+📜 License
-This project is open source and available under the MIT License.
+This project is licensed under the MIT License.

----

-Let me know if you'd like:
-- A shorter version for a job application repo
-- A Hindi + English explanation version
-- Or if you'd like to embed GIFs/screenshots in it

-I can also help you with a **LinkedIn post** based on this project.